jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Broadband**: refers to the transmission of multiple signals over a single communication medium using different frequency ranges (via modulation); it allows simultaneous transmission of multiple channels or services; examples include cable tv and DSL internet services
 - **Broadcast**: a one-to-all communication method where data is sent from one sender to all possible receivers within a network segment; in broadcasting, a single data packet is transmitted, and all devices on the network receive it, regardless of whether they need the information
-- **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2 **CAM Table Flooding**: attack where switches don't know where to send traffic; prevented by enabling switch port security
+- **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2
+- **CAM Table Flooding**: attack where switches don't know where to send traffic; prevented by enabling switch port security
 - **Captive portal**: an authentication mechanism that redirects a newly-connected client to a web-based portal access control page
 - **Challenge-Handshake Authentication Protocol (CHAP)**: used by PPP servers to authenticate remote clients; performs authentication using a challenge-response dialogue that cannot be replayed; encrypts both username and password, and performs periodic session reauthentication to prevent replay attacks
-- **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control
+- **CSMA/CA**: Carrier Sense Multiple Access with Collision Avoidance is a method of network flow control
-- **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission
+- **CSMA/CD**: Carrier Sense Multiple Access with Collision Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission
 - **Circuit-switched network**: network that uses a dedicated circuit between endpoints
 - **CDMA**: Code-Division Multiple Access: a method of encoding several sources of data so they can all be transmitted over a single RF carrier by one transmitter, or by using a single RF carrier frequency with multiple transmitters; the data from each call is encoded with a unique key, and calls are transmitted at once
-- **Collision Domain**: set of systems that can cause a sollision if they transmitted at the same time; note that broadcast domain is the set of systems that can receive a breadcast from each other
+- **Collision Domain**: set of systems that can cause a collision if they transmitted at the same time; note that broadcast domain is the set of systems that can receive a broadcast from each other
-- **Concentrator**: provides communication capability between many low-speed, usually asynchronous channels and one or more high-speed, usually synchronous channels.
-Usually different speeds, codes, and protocols can be accommodated on the low-speed side; multiplexed into one signal
+- **Concentrator**: provides communication capability between many low-speed, usually asynchronous channels and one or more high-speed, usually synchronous channels; usually different speeds, codes, and protocols can be accommodated on the low-speed side; multiplexed into one signal
-- **CDN**: Content Distribution Network is a large distributed system of servers deploye in multiple data centers, with a goal of Quality of Service (QoS) and availability requirements
+- **CDN**: Content Distribution Network is a large distributed system of servers deployed in multiple data centers, with a goal of Quality of Service (QoS) and availability requirements
 - **Control plane**: part of a network that controls how data packets are forwarded — meaning how data is sent from one place to another; e.g. the process of creating a routing table is considered part of the control plane; control of network functionality and programmability is directly made to devices at this layer
-- **Converged protocol**: combines/converges standard protcols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge
+- **Converged protocol**: combines/converges standard protocols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge
 - **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
 - **Disassociation attack**: AKA deauthentication attack, is a type of denial-of-service (DoS) attack targeting Wi-Fi networks; it exploits the management frames used in the Wi-Fi protocol to forcibly disconnect (disassociate) a user’s device from a wireless access point (AP); these attacks can cause disruptions in network availability and can be used as part of a larger attack, such as a man-in-the-middle (MITM) attack
 - **Domain-based Message Authentication, Reporting, and Conformance (DMARC)**: an email authentication protocol that builds on SPF and DKIM to prevent email spoofing; DMARC allows domain owners to specify a policy for handling unauthenticated emails, such as quarantine or reject, and to receive reports on email authentication results; DMARC works by checking that the "From" address matches the domain in the SPF and DKIM checks (alignment)